medos20/Write-out-Numbers-InDesign-JavaScript/README.md

 ![HELP](https://github.com/medos20/Write-out-Numbers-InDesign-JavaScript/blob/main/Help.jpg)

 # Copyright (c) 2021 - Hasanain Scripts
-All Rights Reserved to Mohammad Ibrahim Hasanain on Destributin this Script or Modifying it
+All Rights Reserved to Mohammad Ibrahim Hasanain on Destributing this Script or Modifying it

 # Youtube Tutorial